GrzegorzSkrzypczak/ProjectAcademyApi/README.md

 https://pokemon-academi-api-grzegorz.herokuapp.com/pokemons/signup

 - in section Body select "raw", at the end right side press "text" and select "JSON"
-- in empty window bellow type:
+- in empty window bellow type (this is only example you can type whatever login and passwor You want):

 {
     "login": "test@test.pl",